pengfei99/VTLExample/doc/Performence_test.md

 ```

 Conclusion : joinIndividualAggExample is quicker.
 Because to generate sql query dynamically, I need to use spark
-to create a tempView and call run pure sql on it.
-This adds a layer which requires spark context to translate it to scala
+to create a tempView and call sql query on it.
+This adds a layer which requires spark context to translate it to spark
 function first.
+This adds extra time to AggregateDynamicExample.
+As joinIndividualAggExample has only one aggregation function, so I use spark function directly.
+This is quicker compare to calling sql on tempView.

 ### Case 2: 5 aggregation function in groupBy